Dreams of reuniting with loved ones in the land of opportunity often hinge on the successful results of family-based immigration procedures.

 Applicant's Immigration Status

-If the applicant resides outside the U.S. and doesn’t currently hold valid immigration status within the country, it may be advisable to start with Form I-130.
+If the applicant resides outside the U.S. and does not currently hold valid immigration status within the country, it may be advisable to start with Form I-130.

 Since this form establishes the familial relationship between the applicant and the United States-based sponsor, it lays the groundwork for future immigration processes.
 Once the I-130 petition is approved, the applicant can proceed with consular processing to obtain an immigrant visa for entry into the U.S.